Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Spike uses his body as host to Bursun or tries to use Bursuns Cyber.Beast after failing many times before only to have Bursun take full contol.

-Spike realizes that Max has the advantage do to the collective support of his fans he shows everyone that Max too is a Cybervator by making him go berserk after semingly killing Xenos
+Spike realizes that Max has the advantage do to the collective support of his fans he shows everyone that Max too is a Cybervator by making him go berserk after seemingly killing Airiona

 It is spike that learns who Max really is.
 Max is on the verge of winning while fighting along with tomasima and/or kyshumu who tries to stop Spike from telling the tail to inform Max by telling him the story of the xybrids.